 Are you worried about how your loved ones would be able to pay for your funeral if you were to die tomorrow?

-Are local funeral home sales representatives or funeral directors calling you about buying their overpriced funeral insurance?
+Are local funeral home sales representatives or funeral directors calling you about buying their overpriced insurance funeral?

-If they are, you want to read this before you buy funeral insurance from a funeral home.
+If they are, you want to read this before you buy a funeral insurance plan from a funeral home.

 It could save you a lot of money.

 Funeral Homes and What They Offer

 Funeral homes want to be a one stop shop for people.
 You can buy everything you need to pre-plan your funeral, like:

 - Cemetery plot